 Places are open now for general practitioners, general practice nurses and community-based allied health professionals and close April 2019.
-Host hospitals include: Peter Mac, Royal Women’s Hospital and Royal Melbourne Hospital, with Austin Health and Western Health offering placements in 2018.
-Additional hospitals will be confirmed in 2018.
+Partner hospitals include: Peter Mac, Royal Women’s Hospital and Royal Melbourne Hospital, Austin Health, Western Health, St Vincent's Hospital and South West healthcare offering placements in 2018.

-Placements are open to GPs, practice nurses and community based allied health professionals.
+Placements are open to GPs.
+Wait-list for allied health professionals and practice nurses.
 Apply for the program here.

 The Cancer Survivorship Community of Practice provides a forum for people who share a passion for cancer survivorship.
 Through regular events and an online collaborative workspace, the community of practice shares evidence-based resources and findings, and promotes partnerships to develop sustainable service design.